We want to help you get your blog SEO right, so let’s go over WordPress categories vs tags.

 Include a description of each category on its archive page.
 A static paragraph or two describing the content in the category will provide context for visitors and search engines.
 When you create a category for the first time, a description can be included then.
 You can also add descriptions at any time by going to Posts –> Categories in your WordPress dashboard and editing individual categories there:

-If you’re comfortable with editing your theme files, the description can be easily added to the archive template with the following code:
+If you’re comfortable with editing your theme files, and your WordPress theme doesn’t include the category description already, the description can be easily added to the archive template with the following code:

 wpautop( term_description() );